duke-alibubu/OpenGL_Learning/README.md

 - The rendering pipeline: https://www.geeksforgeeks.org/opengl-rendering-pipeline-overview/

 - Vertex Shader and Fragment Shader - 2 main types of shader :
- + Vertex Shader: get called for every vertex that we are trying to render.
+  Vertex Shader: get called for every vertex that we are trying to render.
 Primary purpose: tell OpenGL where u want that vertex to be in your screen space.
- + Fragment Shader a.k.a Pixel Shader: run once for every pixel that needs to be rasterized.
+  Fragment Shader a.k.a Pixel Shader: run once for every pixel that needs to be rasterized.
 [Rasterisation is the task of taking an image described in a vector graphics format (shapes) and converting it into a raster image (a series of pixels, dots or lines, which, when displayed together, create the image which was represented via shapes).]
 Decide what color each pixel should be.

+Everything is like, made of triangles.
+A square can be made by putting 2 triangles tgt.

+- Index Buffer:
+Allow us to use existing vertices.

+- EVERY BUFFER HAS TO BE MADE UP OF UNSIGNED INT, NOT INT